blaine-geiger/alfa-036-acs/README.md

 Prior to performing these commands, we can see that there is no support present by connecting the USB device and typing:
 - `lsusb`and pressing Enter
   - In the output I see no mention of the USB connected device by name

-Figure 32: 'lsusb' output, which does not show the device due to lack of drivers.

 Open a new terminal window and use the following commands.
 1.	sudo apt update && sudo apt upgrade